The Home-Made Car: Locations

-The Home Made Car has been made available by the BFI as an extra on either DVD or Blu-ray discs along with two more short films from the sixties also directed by James Hill called Giuseppina and Skyhook and included with the main movie called 'Lunch Hour'.

 The car

 The owner of the Bullnose Morris in the film, Eric Longworth, kept the car until his death in 2011.
 The car is now owned by Stuart Cooke of Darwen Lancashire.
 When the film was shot, the car had already been fully restored, so the chassis of another car which Eric was restoring at the time, a rare 1916 Perry, was used to replicate the Morris during restoration.

 The featured sports car, registration VWK 929, is a white late '50s Austin-Healey 100-6 with red interior.

-BP production

-Production of the film was sponsored by the British Petroleum company (BP), and the Bucks Horn Oak scenes were based at a petrol filling station.
-BP continues to distribute the film.

 Music

-The music was by Ron Grainer and it includes a pastiche of the theme from Steptoe and Son when an old rag and bone man tries to steal the front wings and radiator shell from the still incomplete car.
+The music was by Ron Grainer and includes a pastiche of the theme from Steptoe and Son when an old rag and bone man tries to steal the front wings and radiator shell from the still incomplete car.